Getting started with Bolt

 version: '3' services: target1: build: . ports: - '3000:80' - '2000:22' container_name: target1 target2: build: . ports: - '3001:80' - '2001:22' container_name: target2

-This compose file creates two containers using the Dockerfile.
+This compose file uses the Dockerfile to create two containers.
 The containers

 After creating your Dockerfile and